Convergence analysis of a solver for the linear Poisson--Boltzmann model: Numerical results

-where $M$ is the number of atoms and $\Omega_j \in \mathbb R^3$ is the $j$th atomic ball.
-We use the ddLPB solver in \cite{quan2019domain} that solves the internal Laplace and HSP equations in Step 2 and 3 in Algorithm \ref{algo} using the idea of overlapping domain ``spherical'' decomposition.
-To be precise, for the Laplace equation of $\psi_{\rm r}$ and the HSP equation of $\psi_{\rm e}$, we solve a group of coupled Laplace sub-equations and coupled HSP sub-equations each defined in a ball.
-Since the Laplace or HSP subproblem in a ball has explicit solution formula, the Laplace and HSP solver in $\Omega$ is efficient and has linear scaling.
-One can refer to \cite{quan2019domain} for details on the interior solver.
+For simplicity, we consider the VDW cavity as $\Omega$, which can be decomposed into a group of overlapping balls: $\Omega = \bigcup_{j = 1}^M \Omega_j,$ where $M$ is the number of atoms and $\Omega_j \in \mathbb{R}^3$ represents the $j$th atomic ball.
+We use the overlapping domain decomposition solvers presented in \cite{quan2019domain} to solve the internal Laplace and HSP equations in Step 2 and 3 of Algorithm \ref{algo}.
+Specifically, for the Laplace equation of $\psi_{\rm r}$ and the HSP equation of $\psi_{\rm e}$, we solve a group of coupled Laplace sub-equations and coupled HSP sub-equations, each defined in a ball.
+Since the Laplace or HSP subproblem in a ball has an explicit solution formula, the Laplace and HSP solver in $\Omega$ is efficient and scales linearly.
+More details on the interior solver can be found in \cite{quan2019domain}.

-The solutions of \eqref{eq:dd_laplace} and \eqref{eq:dd_screen} on each sphere is approximated by a linear combination of spherical harmonics $\{Y_{\ell}^m\}$ with $0\leq \ell \leq \ell_{\max}$ and $-\ell\leq m\leq \ell$.
-At each external iteration, the following linear system needs to be solved
+The solutions of \eqref{eq:dd_laplace} and \eqref{eq:dd_screen} on each sphere are approximated by a linear combination of spherical harmonics ${Y_{\ell}^m}$ with $0\leq \ell \leq \ell_{\max}$ and $-\ell\leq m\leq \ell$.
+At each external iteration, we need to solve the following linear system:

-where $X_{\rm r},~X_{\rm e}$ and $G_X$ are the vectors of the coefficients of spherical harmonics for $\psi_{\rm r},~\psi_{\rm e}$ and $g$, respectively.
-In the generalized ddLPB method, we shall update the Dirichlet boundary condition \eqref{eq:update} numerically as
+where $X_{\rm r}$, $X_{\rm e}$, and $G_X$ are the vectors of the coefficients of spherical harmonics for $\psi_{\rm r}$, $\psi_{\rm e}$, and $g$, respectively.
+In the generalized ddLPB method, we numerically update the Dirichlet boundary condition \eqref{eq:update} as follows:

 which is slightly different from the original ddLPB method in \cite{quan2019domain}.